dashcommunity/proposal-community-stipends/proposal.md

 * 2017-05-19 - Subcontractors report to admin w/complete SOWs
 * 2017-05-26 - Admin reports to MNOs/community

-Depending on feedback, renew this charter w/ treasury proposal
+Depending on feedback, we will renew this charter with another treasury proposal.

-### Budget

-The project is initially targeting a budget of 30 DASH/month for two (2) months, for a total of 60 DASH Cost Items

-Subcontracts - stipends to (3) proposals
-Admin - expenses to administer the project
-Service fees (slides, meetup, etc) + contingency Proposal reimbursement
-Summary

-This project introduces subcontracting relationships to Dash.
-This serves contractors, masternode operators, and the community as a whole

 ### Budget